“Female strength and solidarity” Lilia Prier Tisdale

 Gabriela trained at London Contemporary Dance School where her main styles of dance were mainly focused on Contemporary dance and Ballet.
 She joined Tavaziva Dance Company as part of a Postgraduate Programme from 2012-2013 with whom she toured both in the UK and abroad.

-Since graduating she has been to Brazil (where she was born), to be trained in Afro-Brazilian Dance and Latin American styles such as Samba and Salsa.
+Since graduating she has been to Brazil (where she was born), to be trained in Afro-Brazilian Dance and Latin American styles such as Samba.

 In more recent years, Gabriela has been teaching dance classes of various styles to students of all ages.
 She is also a keen choreographer, storyteller and flute player.